The 20 Best Benign Rolandic Epilepsy Doctors Near Me in Boston, MA

 English

-Ioannis Karakis is a Neurologist in Boston, Massachusetts.
+Ioannis Karakis is a Neurologist practicing medicine in Boston, Massachusetts.
 Dr. Karakis is rated as an Experienced provider by MediFind in the treatment of Benign Rolandic Epilepsy.
-His top areas of expertise are Epilepsy, Seizures, Generalized Tonic-Clonic Seizure, Absence Seizure, and Thrombectomy.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Epilepsy, Seizures, Generalized Tonic-Clonic Seizure, Thrombectomy, and Deep Brain Stimulation.

 Experienced in Benign Rolandic Epilepsy